IanTeda/hugo.ianteda.com/content/engineering-rule-book/_index.md

     identifier: "Engineering Rule Book"
 weight: -1
 slug: engineering-rule-book
-description: "Collection of engineering rules to work by"
+description: "A collection of rules to engineer by."
 ---